Plant defense against herbivory: Mimicry and camouflage

-Some plants mimic the presence of insect eggs on their leaves, dissuading insect species from laying their eggs there.
-Because female butterflies are less likely to lay their eggs on plants that already have butterfly eggs, some species of neotropical vines of the genus Passiflora (Passion flowers) contain physical structures resembling the yellow eggs of Heliconius butterflies on their leaves, which discourage oviposition by butterflies.
+Some plants make use of various forms of mimicry to reduce herbivory.
+One mechanism is to mimic the presence of insect eggs on their leaves, dissuading insect species from laying their eggs there.
+Because female butterflies are less likely to lay their eggs on plants that already have butterfly eggs, some species of neotropical vines of the genus Passiflora (passion flowers) make use of Gilbertian mimicry: they possess physical structures resembling the yellow eggs of Heliconius butterflies on their leaves, which discourage oviposition by butterflies.
+Other plants make use of Batesian mimicry, with structures that imitate thorns or other objects to dissuade herbivores directly.
+A further approach is camouflage; the vine Boquila trifoliolata mimics the leaves of its host plant, while the pebble plant Lithops makes itself hard to spot among the stones of the Southern African environment.

 Indirect defenses

 Another category of plant defenses are those features that indirectly protect the plant by enhancing the probability of attracting the natural enemies of herbivores.
-Such an arrangement is known as mutualism, in this case of the "enemy of my enemy" variety.
-One such feature are semiochemicals, given off by plants.
+Such an arrangement is mutualistic, in this case of the "enemy of my enemy" variety.
+One such feature is the use of semiochemicals given off by plants.
 Semiochemicals are a group of volatile organic compounds involved in interactions between organisms.
 One group of semiochemicals are allelochemicals; consisting of allomones, which play a defensive role in interspecies communication, and kairomones, which are used by members of higher trophic levels to locate food sources.
 When a plant is attacked it releases allelochemics containing an abnormal ratio of these herbivore-induced plant volatiles (HIPVs).
 Predators sense these volatiles as food cues, attracting them to the damaged plant, and to feeding herbivores.
 The subsequent reduction in the number of herbivores confers a fitness benefit to the plant and demonstrates the indirect defensive capabilities of semiochemicals.
-Induced volatiles also have drawbacks, however; some studies have suggested that these volatiles attract herbivores.
-Crop domestication has increased yield sometimes at the expense of HIPV production.
+Induced volatiles have drawbacks, however; some studies suggest that these volatiles attract herbivores.
+Crop domestication has increased yields, sometimes at the expense of HIPV production.
 Orre Gordon et al 2013 tests several methods of artificially restoring the plant-predator partnership, by combining companion planting and synthetic predator attractants.
 They describe several strategies which work and several which do not.

-Plants sometimes provide housing and food items for natural enemies of herbivores, known as "biotic" defense mechanisms, as a means to maintain their presence.
-For example, trees from the genus Macaranga have adapted their thin stem walls to create ideal housing for an ant species (genus Crematogaster), which, in turn, protects the plant from herbivores.
+Plants sometimes provide housing and food items for natural enemies of herbivores, known as "biotic" defense mechanisms, to maintain their presence.
+For example, trees from the genus Macaranga have adapted their thin stem walls to create domatia, ideal housing for ants (genus Crematogaster), which, in turn, protect the plant from herbivores.
 In addition to providing housing, the plant also provides the ant with its exclusive food source; from the food bodies produced by the plant.
 Similarly, several Acacia tree species have developed stipular spines (direct defenses) that are swollen at the base, forming a hollow structure that provides housing for protective ants.
 These Acacia trees also produce nectar in extrafloral nectaries on their leaves as food for the ants.